linode/docs/docs/applications/configuration-management/automate-a-static-site-deployment-with-salt/index.md

     ![New Hugo Site - Development Server](hugo-dev-server-browser.png)

-1. Enter `CTRL-C` in the terminal session on your computer to end the Hugo development server.
+1. Enter **CTRL-C** in the terminal session on your computer to stop the Hugo development server.
 Open the `.gitignore` file and make sure `public/` is listed.
 The default `.gitignore` from the Cactus theme should look like:

     {{< file "example-hugo-site/config.toml" >}}
 public/